Arab–Israeli conflict: 1948 Arab–Israeli War

 On 14 May 1948, the day on which the British Mandate expired, the Jewish People's Council gathered at the Tel Aviv Museum and approved a proclamation that declared the establishment of a Jewish state in Eretz Israel, to be known as the State of Israel.

 The borders of the new state were not delineated.
-An official cablegram from the Secretary-General of the League of Arab States to the UN Secretary-General on 15 May 1948 stated publicly that Arab Governments found "themselves compelled to intervene for the sole purpose of restoring peace and security and establishing law and order in Palestine" (Clause 10(e)).
+An official cablegram from the Secretary-General of the League of Arab States to the UN Secretary-General on 15 May 1948 stated publicly that Arab Governments found "themselves compelled to intervene for the sole purpose of restoring peace and security and establishing law and order in Palestine" in Clause 10(e).
 Further in Clause 10(e):

 The Governments of the Arab States hereby confirm at this stage the view that had been repeatedly declared by them on previous occasions, such as the London Conference and before the United Nations mainly, the only fair and just solution to the problem of Palestine is the creation of United State of Palestine based upon the democratic principles ...

 That day, the armies of Egypt, Lebanon, Syria, Jordan and Iraq invaded, launching the 1948 Arab–Israeli War.
 The nascent Israeli Defense Force repulsed the Arab forces, extending the nascent state's borders beyond the original UNSCOP partition.
 By December 1948, Israel controlled most of Mandate Palestine west of the Jordan River.
 The remainder of the Mandate consisted of what became the nation of Jordan, the area that came to be called the West Bank (controlled by Jordan), and the Gaza Strip (controlled by Egypt).
-Before and during this conflict, 713,000 Palestinian Arabs fled, becoming Palestinian refugees, in part due to a promise from Arab leaders that they would be able to return when the war had been won, and in part due to attacks on Palestinian villages and towns by Israeli forces and Jewish militants.
+Before and during this conflict, 713,000 Palestinian Arabs were expelled or fled, becoming Palestinian refugees.

-During the war, leaked Israeli documents stated that Israel conducted a biological warfare campaign codenamed Cast Thy Bread to covertly poison Palestinian wells to prevent villagers from returning.
+During the war, Israel conducted a biological warfare campaign codenamed Cast Thy Bread to covertly poison Palestinian wells to prevent villagers from returning.
 Many Palestinians fled from the areas taken by Israel as a response to massacres of Arab towns by militant Jewish organizations like the Irgun and the Lehi (See Deir Yassin massacre).
 The war came to an end with the signing of the 1949 Armistice Agreements between Israel and each of its Arab neighbors.

 The status of Jewish citizens in Arab states worsened during the war.
 Anti-Jewish riots erupted throughout the Arab World in December 1947.
 Jewish communities were hit particularly hard in Aleppo, Syria and British-controlled Aden, with hundreds of dead and injured.
 In Libya, Jews were deprived of citizenship, and in Iraq, their property was seized.
 Egypt expelled most of its foreign community, including Jews, after the Suez crisis in 1956, while Algeria deprived its French citizens, including Jews, of citizenship upon its independence in 1962.
 Over the course of twenty years, some 850,000 Jews from Arab countries emigrated.